 What They Found

-The review found that diabetic wounds result from a complex interplay of hyperglycemia, neuropathy, ischemia, and compromised immune response, leading to impaired healing.
+The review found that diabetic wounds result from a complex interplay of hyperglycemia, neuropathy, ischaemia, and compromised immune response, leading to impaired healing.
 Over 200 articles were analyzed, highlighting that extended inflammation, abnormal protease activity, and low tissue oxygen levels further complicate the healing process, necessitating multidisciplinary management.

 Canadian Relevance